gellati/startup-name-generator/README.md

      python service.py

-Open a web browser and go to http://127.0.0.1:5000/ to see the webpage and get the name for your new not startup.
+Open a web browser and go to http://127.0.0.1:5000/ to see the webpage and get the name for your new hot startup.

 ## Technologies